allianz/ng-aquila/README.md

 ## Background
 Aquila is an open-source component library provided by the Allianz Global Digital Factory (GDF).
 We use this library internally with Allianz branding.
 Here we provide a white label variant as part of the Open Insurance Platform.

-> We are currently still setting up some things :construction:.
-For instance:
-> - you may find some icons missing in the documentation
-> - we still need to get the CI pipeline fully automated

 ## Getting started :medal_sports:
 Add the library to your project with the Angular CLI: